huidr/nathanson/README.md

 ### About the Book

-This is a solution manual (in preparation) for the popular textbook [Elementary Methods in Number Theory]()
+This is a solution manual (in preparation) for the popular textbook [Elementary Methods in Number Theory](https://link.springer.com/book/10.1007/b98870#:~:text=Elementary%20Methods%20in%20Number%20Theory%20begins%20with%20%22a%20first%20course,%2C%20prime%20numbers%2C%20and%20congruences) by Melvyn B. Nathanson and as such, it is best used with the parent text.

-### Usage

-This manual is best used with its parent text ("[Elementary Methods in Number Theory](https://link.springer.com/book/10.1007/b98870#:~:text=Elementary%20Methods%20in%20Number%20Theory%20begins%20with%20%22a%20first%20course,%2C%20prime%20numbers%2C%20and%20congruences.)" by Melvyn B. Nathanson).
-In some exercises, they may look more like hints rather than solutions themselves.

 ### Scope